Learn how to calculate the P&L and the cost of a Forex trade based on the table of assets and spreads

 For calculating the swap to be charged in case of a trade remaining open upon daily market rollover (21:00 UTC), use the following formula: swap as indicated in the table of assets and spreads.

-Swap for currency pairs is charged daily at 21:00 UTC, in triple size on Fridays.
+Swap for currency pairs is charged daily at 21:00 UTC, in triple size on Wednesdays.

 Check out the video (no narration, subtitles only)